Surpris/estat-api-wrapper/README.md

 # estat-api-wrapper

-Wrapper of the e-Stat API
+Wrapper of the e-Stat API.